Circle FAQ –Frequently Asked Questions

 Some groups start with two, others prefer four members to start, it is your preference.
 The maximum number also depends on what each Circle is comfortable with.
 Since schedules can be challenging to align you may have as many as twelve members as it is possible that not everyone will be attending every meeting.

 This is also up to the members of the Circle.
 Most women offer their homes or places of business, alternate hosting in each other’s homes or find a low cost space to rent.
 Some Circles meet once a week, others meet once a month.
 Every Circle is different based on the availability of the members.
 Circles meet for a minimum of two hours.
 Three hours is recommended for larger Circles or for Circles that cannot meet very often.

-First you will purchase a Circle manual (click here to purchase).
-Once you have a manual you can request for an Circle Guide to come and provide training using the Manual.
+First you will purchase a Circle manual.
+Once you have a manual you can request for a Circle guide to come and provide training using the manual.
 Another option is putting together a weekend Circle Intensive where your group can get training on working in a Circle prior to going through the manual in your Circle.
-Please email the Director of Programs for more info about Intensives and certified Circle guides.
-You can also look on our web site calendar for proposed Circle Intensive dates.
+Please email the Director of Circles for more info about intensives and certified Circle guides.
+You can also check out our calendar on our events page.
 Announcements are made in the WWEUSA Check It Out and sometimes locally via email.

-Fees are set by the local WWEUSA Area Councils.
-Contact your local Circle Coordinator (look for her name on the For Members section of our web site and then under your local area).
-If there isn’t an active Council in your area, email the Director of Programs.
-Fees for the weekend Circle Intensive may vary with the presenter’s travel expenses.
+Fees are set by the regional board.
+Contact your local Circle coordinator (look for her name on the For Members section of our web site and then under your local area).
+If there isn’t an active council in your area, email the Director of Circles.
+Fees for the weekend Circle Intensive will vary depending on the facilitator’s travel expenses.
 The fee for 10-Week Virtual Circle depends upon the number of participants; your guide will give you the information.
-For a range, log onto the For Members section of the WWEUSA web site and go to the Policies link and open the Fee & Reimbursement Schedule Document.